Securing AI-Powered Applications: Mapping the OWASP Top 10 for LLMs to Real-World Development Practices

 5. Maintain supply chain integrity through SBOMs and hash verification

-6. Sandbox all code running in isolated environments
+6. Sandbox all code execution in isolated environments

-Security in AI is not a one-time effort—it's an ongoing practice that must evolve alongside the technology.
+Security in AI is not something you do once.
+It's an ongoing practice that evolves with the technology.

 How DigitalCoding Can Help

-Whether you're building a new AI application or securing an existing one, we can help ensure your system is resilient against modern AI threats.
+If you're building an AI application or securing an existing one, we can help make your system resilient against modern threats.

-Building an AI-powered application?
+Building an AI application?
 Contact us to learn how DigitalCoding can help you implement secure, production-ready AI solutions.

 Blog